OctopusDeploy/blog/blog/2018-05/dynamic-infrastructure/index.md

 Set the step to run against the role that we assigned to the new **Cloud Regions**, created in the previous step.

-In the Account section you can select an account directly, or you can bind it to an Azure Account variable.
+In the Account section, you can select an account directly, or you can bind it to an Azure Account variable.

 The ARM step will also require the target Resource Group to exist in Azure before you can deploy the template to create the resources inside the Resource Group.
 Previously, this would have to be done in an earlier step, in 2018.5 we have allowed configuration scripts to be run on the step.
 These can be turned on via the *Configure Features* option at the top of the step.
 Once this is turned on, you can add a pre and post *PowerShell* deployment scripts.